THE IOWA BALD EAGLE PHOTOGRAPHY WORKSHOP

 ABOUT YOUR GUIDE

-Serving as a corporate trainer and director for one of the largest furniture manufacturers in the United States, AJ is able to combine his experience in public speaking and training to provide high quality instruction to other photographers in a workshop setting.
+After spending well over a decade as a corporate trainer and director for one of the largest furniture manufacturers in the United States, AJ is able to combine his experience in public speaking and training to provide instruction to other photographers in a workshop setting.

 In 2017, AJ published his first book, titled The Bald Eagle Book for Kids, which he created to be as visually appealing to adults as it is educational for children.
 He is currently working on two additional books that are scheduled to be published in 2019.